trasa/jabmud/README.md

 the time.

-JabMUD runs as an external component hosted through XEP-0114, allowing me to write this in Java instead of Erlang.
+JabMUD runs as an external component hosted through XEP-0114, allowing me to write this in Go instead of Erlang.
 I might end up regretting that...

+## eJabberd Docker Container

+Instead of installing ejabber + services locally you can run it through a docker container, see ```docker\docker-build.sh```

 ## ejabberd.yml configuration